Top 10 Highest Dividend Paying SACCO In Kenya [2023]

 The last highest dividend paying SACCO in Kenya is the Kenya National Police DT SACCO.
 Though its founders initially established it to support the police and their families, anyone can save with the SACCO.

 That includes civil servants, non-uniform salaried workers, and business communities.
-The National Police DT SACCO enjoyed a dividend on the share capital of 17% and a 10.5% payout on members’ savings.
+The National Police DT SACCO enjoyed a dividend on the share capital of 17% and a 10.5% payout on members’ savings in 2022.

 Speaking of saving, members can get loans of up to four times their savings.
 The joining fee is Ksh 2,000, whereas the monthly contribution is Ksh 1,000.